-A conscious effort is also made by teachers to give children with special educational needs appropriate positions of responsibility.
+A conscious effort is also made by teachers to give children with special educational needs appropriate positions of responsibility, such as monitors for doors/ cloakrooms.

-Support for playtimes, lunch times and entering and leaving school is allocated on an individual basis, for those who require additional support either for socialising with other children or for health and safety reasons.
+Additional support for playtimes, lunch times and entering and leaving the school is allocated on an individual basis.
+This may be for specific social communication needs or for health and safety reasons.